Planning a Mid-October break to Ireland?

 Rincurran Hall, Summercove, Kinsale

-Featuring work by wood turner Hilary Hale & artists Hilary Nunan, Ralph Pickles, Sara Roberts, Roser Perez i Barrett and Peter Wolsternholm.
+Featuring work viagra for sale by wood turner Hilary Hale & artists Hilary Nunan, Ralph Pickles, Sara Roberts, Roser Perez i Barrett and Peter Wolsternholm.

 Louise McKeon Gallery